-&lt;sup>44 See BCBS (2021), Principles for Operational Resilience, March.
+48 See BCBS (2021), Principles for Operational Resilience, March.

-The "market" may not necessarily be limited to the financial sector.
+49 The "market" may not necessarily be limited to the financial sector.

-Although financial authorities' assessment of concentration for the purposes of identifying systemic third-party dependencies will vary based on the characteristics of the financial sector in their jurisdictions, the following factors can be considered:
+Although financial authorities' assessment of concentration for the purpose of identifying systemic third-party dependencies will vary based on the characteristics of the financial sector in their jurisdictions, the following factors can be considered: